Zoher15/Zero-shot-s2/README.md

       * Ensure PyTorch is installed with the correct CUDA version matching your system's CUDA drivers and GPU architecture.
       * Check if the correct GPU is visible and selected (e.g., via the `-c` argument in evaluation scripts or `CUDA_VISIBLE_DEVICES` environment variable).
   * **NLTK `LookupError`**:
-      * Run the NLTK resource download command provided in the "Setup" section.
-Some scripts might also attempt to download these resources automatically if missing.
+      * Ensure NLTK resources (like WordNet, stopwords, punkt) are downloaded.
+Some scripts (e.g., `results/distinct_words.py`) or utilities (e.g., in `utils/helpers.py`) attempt to download these automatically upon first run if missing.
+If issues persist, you can try manually downloading them:
+        ```bash
+        python -m nltk.downloader wordnet stopwords punkt
+        ```
   * **Incorrect File Paths in Scripts**:
       * This should be minimal if `config.py` is used correctly.
 If you suspect a path issue within a script, verify it's using a variable from `config.py` rather than a hardcoded path.